-Your repair kit will contain two net patches for larger holes, and approximately 10 feet of twine for mending.
+Your repair kit will include two net patches for those larger holes and around 10 feet of twine for mending purposes.

-To repair holes in the net, follow these instructions, or watch the video above for a visual aid.
+To start the repair, follow these easy-to-understand instructions, or check out the video above for some helpful visuals.

 - Find the outer edges on either side of the hole.
 Using one end of the twine from your kit, tie the edges together at the top of the hole.
 Tie one knot (as if you were tying your shoe), then secure with another knot on top of that one.

-- Repeat the looping process, pulling the twine behind/underneath the 2 torn sides and through the loop, then cinching down and sliding the knot up.
+- Repeat the looping process, pulling the twine behind/underneath the two torn sides and through the loop, then cinching down and sliding the knot up.

 - Be sure to tighten each knot as you repair the hole.
 Tightness is the key.